PrimaveraDeveloper/lithium/howto/howto-model-hello-world.md

 }
 ```

-> Validation on the input name is not required because it is already implemented in the generated code.
+> Validation of the input is not required because it is already implemented in the generated code.
 Open the `Controllers.gen.cs` file under `GeneratedCode` and locate the method `GetHelloWorldAsync()` method in `HelloWorldControllerBase`.
-Notice how the code is generated and how the custom method `GetHelloWorldCoreAsync()` is invoked.
+Review how the code is generated and how the custom method `GetHelloWorldCoreAsync()` is invoked.

 ### Monitoring Controller